 This ice cream will keep well in the freezer for up to 3 months.

-Serve this on it’s own or with shortbread biscuits, tuiles etc to dip in there.
-Good old fashioned ice cream wafers do a great job too.
+Serve this delicious blueberry ice cream on it’s own or with shortbread biscuits, tuiles etc to dip in there.
+Good old-fashioned ice cream wafers do a great job too.